samuelnjerungari/medical-ner-annotation/README.md

 ---

 ## Contact
-If you're interested in collaborating or using this dataset for healthcare NLP, feel free to reach out via [LinkedIn](www.linkedin.com/in/samuel-n-ngari)!
+If you're interested in collaborating or using this dataset for healthcare NLP, feel free to reach out via [LinkedIn Profile](https://www.linkedin.com/in/samuel-n-ngari)!